Farhan-arc/ecommerce-data-analysis/README.md

    .
 Identified the Top 5 Customers based on the amount spent, providing valuable information for customer
      retention strategies and targeted marketing campaigns.

+4. Time-based Insights

+   .
+Analyzed how sales and orders fluctuate on a monthly, daily, and hourly basis by plotting bar charts,
+      which can assist in inventory planning and staffing for peak hours.

+Tools and Libraries Used

+    Pandas: For data manipulation and cleaning.

+    Matplotlib: For data visualization, including bar charts and other plots.

+    NumPy: For numerical operations and handling large datasets.

+Skills & Techniques Demonstrated

+   -Data Cleaning and Transformation

+   -Exploratory Data Analysis (EDA)

+  - Feature Engineering

+  - Data Visualization

+  - Time Series Analysis

+Key Takeaways

+ This project allowed me to leverage my data analysis skills to uncover insights that would help businesses make data-driven decisions.
+ By cleaning and transforming raw data into a structured format, and visualizing key trends, I was able to provide actionable insights that could help an e-commerce retailer optimize its operations and customer engagement strategies.

+Why This Project Stands Out:

+ Real-world data: The dataset used is from a real UK retailer, making the project highly relevant for understanding retail business operations.

+ Actionable insights: The findings from this analysis are practical and valuable for improving business processes, marketing efforts, and customer experience.

+ Comprehensive Analysis: This project covers all aspects of EDA, including data cleaning, feature engineering, and visualization, providing a complete analytical  workflow.